craftingcity/The-Known-World/Game Notes/NPCs/Civilians/Adriana Fairlin Franx.md

 > Boxtext description of the character, including their race, height, haircolor?, and common outfit.

-A description of their function in the world.

-A politic of theirs that players would interact with.

 ## History
 Born in [[Prime Timeline|065AF]], Adriana Fairlin "Franx" Franx is a human employed by [[Guild Proper]] as the Record Keeper; a tall task, but one that they are well equipped by their years of reading and writing to perform.